-A second End Point Policy Group was created for the service provider, repeating the steps described previously.
-Defaults were used for all fields with the exception of the Signaling Rule, where the Remove PAI rule created in Section 7.11 was selected.
-Click Finish.
+A second End Point Policy Group was created for the service provider, repeating the steps described above.
+Defaults were used in this case for all fields.
+The screen below shows the Service Provider End Point Policy Group after the configuration was completed.